botlabs-gg/yagpdb/README.md

 You specify `-bot` to run the bot, `-web` to run the webserver and so on.
 And it should be running now.

+The webserver by default (unless `-pa`) listens on 5000(http) and 5001(https) So if you're behind a NAT, forward those, if not you can either use the `-pa` switch or add an entry to iptables.

 ### Plugins